Baystation12/Baystation12-Lore/Species/The Unathi.md

 ## An Overview

-**Naming**

-Unathi name themselves in manners that are heavy on I's and O's and S's, along with very harsh K's and G's.
-Unless introductions have been made, using an Unathi's first name is not recommended.

-Not only that, but how they name is strange.
-The first name of an Unathi is usually their family name, while the last name is a clan name.
-This means that Dreekius Gnarrssis is a member of the Gnarrssis Clan, but his family is the name Dreekius.
-No two family names are the same, but members in a family will often end up with the same names, especially fathers and sons.
-Daughters keep the name of their family.
-Once an Unathi reaches adulthood, they may take their own name or keep their family name.

-*Gios Insthys is a member of the Insthys Clan, but his father comes from a line of Gios.
-Once Gios became a full-grown, he took the name Garr Insthys.*

 **Biology**

 Unathi are a race of tall, reptilian humanoids that possess both crocodile-like and serpent-like features.
 Their scales are hard and plate-like, save for the softer ones that line the inside of their legs, armpits, and groin.